taowen/vite-howto/packages/SSR/share-index-html/README.md

 ## UX Problems

-`vite build server` should package every server-entry.ts dependency (except node itself), so we do not need to `npm install` again when deploy.
+`vite build --ssr server/server-entry.ts --outDir dist` should package every server-entry.ts dependency (except node itself), so we do not need to `npm install` again when deploy.

-`vite build client` should package every client-entry.js dependency, the javascripts should be collected, merged and minified.
+`vite build --outDir dist/client` should package every index.html dependency, the javascripts should be collected, merged and minified.
 In this example, css in js will be translated as `<link>` inside html.

 ## Solution Walkthrough

-client and server will share the same vite.confit.ts config
+client and server will share the same vite.confit.ts config. client and server will share index.html.

 ### build server